 Before We Start – A Disclaimer

 Just so it’s clear, we don’t want everyone to unblock VPNs all the time.
 Internet restrictions aren’t by default a negative thing, and in some situations, it’s not always sensible to try and break through them.
-Geo-blocking, government-controlled access to media sites from abroad, and businesses who operate in an office and want to keep their employees focused on work rather than social media are just some of the reasons why your VPN might be blocked.
+Geo-blocking, government-controlled access to media sites from abroad, and businesses that operate in an office and want to keep their employees focused on work rather than social media are just some of the reasons why your VPN might be blocked.

 However, we’re passionate about helping everyone be secure and anonymous online, so we’ll give you all the information and resources you need to do so.
 VPNs are very rarely illegal, except for in certain countries like UAE, where you could be sent to jail and must pay enormous fines for using them.
 You could also get into trouble when unblocking a VPN for school Wi-Fi or doing the same at work.
-We will give you the information for how to get past school blocks or work restrictions, but it’s up to you to be responsible and face the consequences if things go wrong.
+We will give you the information on how to get past school blocks or work restrictions, but it’s up to you to be responsible and face the consequences if things go wrong.

 All clear?
 All right, that’s enough of that; let’s get into how to do it.

 Try ExpressVPN Now

 30-day money-back guarantee

 When you’re asking how to get past school blocks or other VPN blocking systems, it’s a good idea to know some of the methods used to do the blocking in the first place.